124 Comments

 Putin of course had the advantage of operating in a society whose political culture had been firmly autocratic for at least the last half-millennium – Ukrainian nationalism is in many ways a reaction against that culture.

-And Russia in the '90s was also royally screwed by the Soviet Empire's division of labor: its main products were oil and gas (whose world market price was low at the time) and weapons (practically worthless when the whole world was looking for a peace dividend).
+And Russia in the '90s was also royally screwed by the Soviet Empire's division of labor: Russia's main products were oil and gas (whose world market price was low at the time) and weapons (practically worthless when the whole world was looking for a peace dividend).

 Dhonz's avatar